-At the end of the day children should be picked up from the school playground.
+At the end of the day children should be picked up from the school playground or in key stage.
 Please inform your child and the school of any change of routine i.e. if someone else is collecting your child or they are not going home on the bus.